Tick…Tick…Tick…

 Tick… Tick… Tick…

 From experience, I know certain wires that are dead ends.
-I focus on a pair of white and black wires in the very back of the bomb that looks like they control everything.
-I reach around with my pair of wire cutters when my arm accidentally moves the control module over several inches.
+I focus on a pair of white and black wires at the very back of the bomb that look like they control everything.
+I reach around with my wire cutters when my arm accidentally moves the control module over several inches.
 Nothing goes boom, and that’s an excellent thing.
 This is no place to be careless!
-Underneath the control panel, I can now see another pair of wires, red and green.
+Underneath the control panel, another pair of wires, red and green are now visible.
+Sneaky, sneaky Mr. Bomb Maker!
+Forty-one seconds left.

 Tick… Tick… Tick…